 Integration Studio: Environment, Form and Feedback

-Ecology posits that all entities have thermodynamic relationship to one another and are bound together in complex systems of energy and information exchange: ecosystem.
-Environment, Form and Feedback, the third-year fall undergraduate core design studio, focuses on systemic design thinking linked to the development of forms and organizations in the urban environment.
-Engaging processes such as climate data, daylighting and water flow, we move away from the design of discrete city forms toward architectural intervention that moves across scales to give new shape to the contemporary city edge.
-This studio investigates the emergent condition of bio-synthetic constructs, coined as eco-machines, that negotiate building form within its urban and ecological landscape.
-Through a semester-long design project, students are introduced to computationally-based design techniques that integrate form-making with environmental simulation, in search of individualized architectural language.
+This studio negotiates building forms and their organization within its urban and ecological landscape.
+Ecology posits that all entities have thermodynamic relationships to one another and are bound together in complex systems of energy and information exchange.
+By engaging environmental patterns and identifying micro-climatic behaviors such as airflow, daylighting and water flow in early design stages, we move towards the design of discrete city forms and architectural interventions that translate across scales to give new shape to the contemporary city edge.
+Through a semester-long design project, students are introduced to both analog and computationally-based design techniques that integrate form-making with environmental simulation, in search of individualized architectural language.

 3rd Year Fall